Crisis Management and Business Continuity

 The course offers an effective combination of lecture, case studies, and class participation activities conducted by knowledgeable and experienced instructors who are leaders in their fields.
 Many case studies of actual crisis situations are used to emphasize and enhance the concepts.
 Several interactive class activities provide additional hands-on experience.
 Participants will also practice what is learned: the course concludes with a crisis simulation in which participants take active roles in a simulated disaster, including a realistic news media briefing.

-- Complimentary tour of the MIT Campus on Sunday July 26 (as well as on Friday July 31 after class) for participants and traveling companions
+- Complimentary tour of the MIT Campus on Sunday July 31 or on Friday August 5 for participants and traveling companions

 Welcome and Introduction; the Basics

 - Course Information and Outline; the MIT Experience

 • Steve Goldman, Bill VanSchalkwyk, Dick Larson, Lou DiBerardinis

 - The Basics of Crisis Management and Business Continuity

 - Case Study: From aircraft incidents to our operations disruption

 • Penny Neferis, Director Emergency Response & Care, JetBlue

 - Organizations to help your job and your career